jacob-heglund/jacob-heglund.github.io/_pages/about.md

 ## About

-I am currently a Graduate Student in the [Tran Research Group](https://sites.google.com/illinois.edu/tran-aerospace/home) at the University of Illinois Urbana-Champaign.
+I am currently a PhD Student in the [Tran Research Group](https://sites.google.com/illinois.edu/tran-aerospace/home) at the University of Illinois Urbana-Champaign.
 We are studying applications of Machine Learning for improving autonomous systems and transportation infrastructure, as well as making contributions in algorithmic development.

 ## News